Inesgor/xwm-community/README.md

 | Name | Author | Description |
 |-|-|-|
 | [example](patches/example.patch) | [mcpcpc](https://github.com/mcpcpc) | a brief description of the patch, functionality and usage |

+## User Contributed Screeshots

+The following is a collective of user contributed screenshots.
+If you woulld like to make your own contribution, create a new [Pull Request](https://github.com/mcpcpc/xwm-patches/pulls), place your image in the `screenshots/` directory and update the index below.